 Solar Photovoltaic Operations & Maintenance (O&M) companies can benefit from analyzing the service cost base.
 The competition is tough these days and the question is whether the business can be made more profitable.
-In this blog you will read about 5 easy steps where costs may be reduced.
+In this blog, you will read about 5 easy steps where costs may be reduced.
 Solar PV O&M companies can sharpen the competitive edge and even increase earnings.

 Maintenance processes in Solar Photovoltaics

 What happens when a customer reports a problem?
 Should someone simply calm down the customer first and carry out a set of control measurements?
-Should there be 2 service technicians and a service engineer on site?
+Should there be 2 service technicians and a service engineer on-site?
 The responses are immediately reflected in the costs.
-If the service technician goes to a faulty PV system, but does not have the possibility to locate and fix the problem immediately, the service trip makes no difference to the customer.
+If the service technician goes to a faulty PV system but does not have the possibility to locate and fix the problem immediately, the service trip makes no difference to the customer.

-If 2 technicians go on a second, or even a third service trip, then the cost of service trips including mileage, staff wages, breaks, food and time add up.
+If 2 technicians go on a second, or even a third service trip, then the cost of service trips including mileage, staff wages, breaks, food, and time add up.
 This time might have been used better and more profitably somewhere else.

 This process from A-Z (error reporting to invoicing) can be analyzed and updated, and we recommend doing so, while the customer portfolio grows and changes.

-Organizational restructuring, new or lost competences in personnel, as well as new technologies and opportunities are all calling for solar PV O&M companies to optimize processes that are continuously and dynamically developing.
+Organizational restructuring, new or lost competencies in personnel, as well as new technologies and opportunities are all calling for solar PV O&M companies to optimize processes that are continuously and dynamically developing.
 Thus the process can also take a starting point in the highest possible profitability and customer satisfaction.
 If an error is indicated in the monitoring system, or if the customer notifies himself of an error, the internal questions for the O&M company could be the following.